CIDARLAB/clotho3/clotho3-web/README.md

 CHANGES TO MAKE

-- make construction file editable
+- construction file - create from scratch
+    - can add clotho parseable term to dictionary

 - angular filter to make long string like "asdasdsadn\n.....\nasdasdasdad"
     - use in tooltip
-- step through using steps
 - tool quiz ---- show hint
+    - prepend to input as ? with popover
 - move all quizzes to directive (clotho intro: tools, scripting)
 - activity log clickOutside
-- z index of activity log /// reverting after focus e.g. show me how in tools
+- command returns false -> show in log

+- rewrite search bar functions to omit clotho.run syntax

+- mail solution

 - trail: unread check for each Page, change style, affects dialogs